Religious

 Curriculum Overview

-Humanities comprises three key subject areas; Geography, History, and RE.
+Humanities comprises three key subject areas, Geography, History and RE.
+At KS3 students follow bespoke curriculums for Geography, History and RE.

-At KS4 students study Geography (AQA), History (Edexcel), and RE (AQA short course).
-All students currently study either Geography or History as one option, and they are popular subjects.
-RE is taught to all students as part of the PSCHE curriculum within the college.
-Students achieve well in Humanities, and through the key links between KS3 and KS4 we will continue to challenge all students to make the best progress they can, especially those who have achieved highly in previous key stages.
+At KS4 students study Geography (AQA), History (Edexcel), and RE (AQA).
+All students have the option to study Geography, History and RE at KS4.
+Students achieve well in Humanities, and through the key links between KS3 and KS4 we will continue to challenge all students to make the best progress they can.

 The Humanities department is integral in supporting the college ‘Life-skills’ process, ensuring that students are provided not just with knowledge, but also the skills that they can transfer into everyday life outside of college.
 We review our curriculums each year, working together as a department to share best practice, but also working with colleagues from other schools to ensure that we are providing the most supportive curriculum for our students.